buzztroll/buzzipick/README.md

 # Buzz iPick

-## Why?

-### tldr;
+## tldr;

 The point of this distribution is to serve photos from an Apple Photos database via a non apple system.
-The first two thoughts are:
-1. Server random pictures from the Apple database via a web server
-2. Show random pictures on a monitor (likely from a raspberry pi)

-See the various language base subdirectories for specific on installing and running.
+I backup my Photos library over my network to a hard drive connected to a raspberry pi.
+I want to be able to use that backup to browse photos as well.
+This repository is a set of projects that do something with those photos.

+In addition, I am hoping to use these project ideas to learn Rust.
+I started with Python because it is *right there* and I wanted to see something working quickly.

-### Explanation
+## Explanation

 I created this repository because I really like the features that Apple Photos provides, but I hate how proprietary it is.
 I hate that it only works well on an internal hard drive on a single Apple machine.
 I tried